boboyevum/ufc-project/README.md

 4. Test thoroughly
 5. Submit a pull request

-## 📝 License

-This project is for educational and demonstration purposes.

-## 🙏 Acknowledgments

-- UFC for providing fight data
-- Scikit-learn for ML algorithms
-- Plotly for interactive visualizations
-- Font Awesome for icons

 ---

 **Note**: This is a demonstration project.
 Fight predictions should not be used for gambling purposes.